zechariahkasina/agentic-ai-terminology/README.md

 ### **Batch Processing**
 The execution of multiple AI tasks together as a group, often more efficient for large-scale operations.

+### **Cross-Platform Integration**
+The ability to connect and coordinate agents across different platforms, frameworks, and implementations using standardized protocols and interfaces.

+### **Agent Discovery**
+The process by which agents can automatically find and identify other available agents in a network or ecosystem, enabling dynamic collaboration and resource utilization.

+### **Dynamic Task Distribution**
+The automatic allocation and reassignment of tasks among agents based on their current capabilities, availability, and workload, optimizing system performance and efficiency.

+### **Collective Intelligence**
+The enhanced cognitive capabilities that emerge when multiple agents work together, combining their individual knowledge and processing power to solve complex problems.

+### **Self-Organizing Systems**
+Agent networks that can automatically structure themselves, form connections, and adapt their organization without central control or predetermined hierarchies.

+### **Tool Selection Guidance**
+Mechanisms that help orchestrator agents determine which specialized tools or agents to use for specific tasks based on context, requirements, and performance criteria.

+### **Agent Handoff**
+The process of transferring control or responsibility for a task from one agent to another, typically when different expertise or capabilities are needed to continue the work.

+### **Modular Architecture**
+A design approach where agents and their components can be independently developed, deployed, and modified without affecting the entire system.

 ---

 ## Quick Reference